-3.5 The risk evaluation was reduced from Critical to High in Q1 22/23 and remained as high through Q2 22/23 and Q3 22/23.
-With the recovery from the pandemic, the likelihood has been re-evaluated and considered low.
-However, the Council continues to monitor and risk assess as appropriate.
+The risk evaluation was reduced from Critical to High in Q1 22/23 and remained as high through 2022/23.
+With the recovery of the pandemic, the likelihood was re-evaluated and considered low in Q4 22/23.
+The Council continues to monitor and risk assess as appropriate.